2015 European migrant crisis: EU response

-Non-governmental organizations
+Role of non-governmental organizations

-Non-governmental organizations often filled the vacuum when Italian or EU operations were insufficient to rescue migrant boats in the Mediterranean.
-Some Italian authorities feared that rather than saving lives, the NGO operations encouraged more people to use the dangerous passage facilitated by human traffickers.
+Non-governmental organizations often filled the vacuum official operations were insufficient.
+Following the end of Italy's Mare Nostrum operation in 2014, NGOs began performing search and rescue operations.
+Some Italian authorities feared that they encouraged people to use the dangerous passage facilitated by human traffickers.
 In July 2017, Italy drew up a code of conduct for NGO rescue vessels delivering migrants to Italian ports.
 These rules prohibited coordinating with human traffickers via flares or radio and required vessels to permit police presence on board.
 More controversially, they also forbade entering the territorial waters of Libya and transferring rescued people onto other vessels, which severely limited the number of people NGOs could save.
 The Human Rights Watch and Amnesty International criticised the code of conduct and some NGOs, including Doctors Without Borders, eventually suspended rescue operations.
 In the years following its implementation, Mediterranean Sea crossings dropped considerably, although the degree to which this was caused by the NGO code is disputed.
 A study conducted from 2014 to 2019 concluded that external factors like weather and the political stability of Libya contributed more to the ebbs and flows of migrants crossing the Mediterranean.
+Non-governmental search and rescue operations cannot entirely stop the loss of life at sea in the wake of large-scale migratory flows.

 In September 2016, Greek volunteers of the "Hellenic Rescue Team" and human rights activist Efi Latsoudi were awarded the Nansen Refugee Award by the UNHCR "for their tireless volunteer work" in helping refugees arrive in Greece during the 2015 refugee crisis.